 If you are looking for a fantastic, historic place to stay on your Via Traiana itinerary, there's no more evocative place I know of than the Palazzo Antica Via Appia Bed and Breakfast on Via Porta Robustina, 34, inside the old Palazzo Santoro, built into the medieval walls and restored expertly in 2009.
 The B&B celebrates musicians like Tommaso Traetta, who was born in Bitonto in 1727.

-That's one of the common rooms of the Palazzo Antica Via Appia pictured on the left.
+That's one of the common rooms of the Palazzo Antica Via Appia pictured on the lower left.

 On the little extension that starts at Bitonto and avoids the coast you'll find a very interesting city with 6th century walls called Conversano, ancient Norba.
 It has a castle and many interesting religious buildings and institutions.
 It's a small town but big in handball and the raising of Lipizzaner horses.